LZ 104 (L 59): Africa flight

 The L 59 was a naval airship ordered to prepare for the resupply of Generalmajor Paul von Lettow-Vorbeck’s troops.

 On 4 November 1917, after a 29-hour flight from Friedrichshafen under the command of Hugo Eckener, the airship arrived at Yambol in Bulgaria (spelled 'Jambol' in German sources), the last available airbase before flying over two thousand miles across the Mediterranean and Entente-held Africa.
 At Yambol Kapitänleutnant [Lieutenant Commander] Ludwig Bockholt, a regular German naval officer, met the zeppelin.
 He would be commander for the mission, code named China-Sache, loosely translated as "China Show" or "China Matter."

 It would be impossible to resupply the airship with hydrogen gas upon its arrival in Africa, and it was decided that no return trip would be made.
 Instead, it was planned that every part of the ship be cannibalized for use by Lettow-Vorbeck's bush army.
 The outer envelope would be used for tents, muslin linings would become bandages, the duralumin framework would be used for wireless towers, and so on.
-In addition to its own structure, L 59 carried 15 t of supplies.
-The cargo included machine guns plus spares and ammunition, food, medical supplies, a medical team and Iron Cross medals.
+In addition to its own structure, L 59 carried 13930 kg of supplies, consisting of: 311,900 rounds of loose ammuniton, 57,500 rounds of machine gun ammunition in 230 belts, 13,500 rounds of machine gun ammunition in 54 boxes, 30 MG08/15 machine guns, 9 spare MG08/15 barrels, 4 Gewehr 98 rifles with 5,000 rounds of ammunition, 61 sacks of medical supplies and bandages, 3 sacks of sewing equipment, mail, awards, telescopes, replacement locks, bush knives, and belts.

 L 59's two initial attempts at starting the journey were foiled by weather in the Mediterranean.
 Its third departure on 21 November 1917 was successful.
 The ship made good time over Adrianople, the Sea of Marmara and the coast of Asia Minor.
 Due to electrical storms over Crete, its wireless aerial was wound in and so the airship failed to receive messages from the German admiralty.
 It crossed the African coast at 05:15 on 22 November 1917 near Mersa Matruh and, flying via the Dakhla Oasis, set a dog-leg course up the Nile.